-NOT JUST AN UNFORGETTABLE ZAMBIAN HORSE SAFARI
+NOT JUST AN UNFORGETTABLE HORSE SAFARI BUT A TRUE WILDLIFE ADVENTURE

 Discover the secrets of one of Africa’s hidden gems on horseback, foot, boat and game drive vehicle on this eco-friendly adventure holiday.

+Travel by boat up the river to the Simalaha floodplains.
+If you’re looking for a truly authentic African horse safari experience where you can combine wildlife and community whilst only leaving only a hoof print behind, this is the horse-riding holiday for you.
 For experienced riders, it offers some wonderful long canters and unforgettable wildlife sightings from horseback.
 It’s also the perfect horse-riding vacation for families or those who want to experience a horse safari for the first time.
 The open plains are perfect for long, thrilling rides alongside the herds of wildebeest, giraffe and zebra.
-Weave your way through the forests in search of the more elusive sable and reedbuck.
-And splash along the edge of one of Africa’s mightiest Rivers.
 After a day’s ride, just unsaddle your horse and let it wander off into the sunset to rejoin the herd.
-And stay in a unique bush camp that blends in with the wilderness and allows you to feel part of this unique natural setting.

 Ideal for intermediate riders and above who want to extend their time in Africa without crossing borders.
 We can create bespoke vacations for two to eight people.
-From the time you land to the time you depart, we’ll arrange all your transfers, accommodation and help tick off those bucket list experiences.
+From the time you land to the time you depart, we’ll arrange all your transfers, and accommodation and help tick off those bucket list experiences.

-DATES & RATES
+DATES AND RATES

 Open between July and January each year, once the flood waters recede.
 There are some set dates for the riding portion of this safari, but we can create tailor-made safaris around these dates, and even private rides for 4 or more people.
 Nanzhila Plains Camp can be substituted with Nanzhila Lake Camp (or combine both lodges on the 11-night package) Please enquire about exact dates and availability.

-2023 RATES
+2024 RATES

-8-NIGHT PACKAGE – 3 nights Simalaha, 2 nights Chundukwa & 3 nights Nanzhila Plains
+3 nights Simalaha, 2 nights Chundukwa & 3 nights Nanzhila Plains

-USD $3970 per person sharing + USD $300 Conservation fees + USD $520 Transfers
+From: USD $4035GBP £0EUR €0ZAR R0AUD $0 per person sharing + USD $300GBP £0EUR €0ZAR R0AUD $0 Conservation fees + USD $600GBP £0EUR €0ZAR R0AUD $0 Transfers

-10-NIGHT PACKAGE – 4 nights Simalaha, 3 nights Chundukwa & 3 nights Nanzhila Plains
+4 nights Simalaha, 3 nights Chundukwa & 3 nights Nanzhila Plains

-USD $4920 per person sharing + USD $300 Conservation fees + USD $520 Transfers
+From: USD $5060GBP £0EUR €0ZAR R0AUD $0 per person sharing + USD $300GBP £0EUR €0ZAR R0AUD $0 Conservation fees + USD $600GBP £0EUR €0ZAR R0AUD $0 Transfers

 CONSERVATION FEES

-USD $50 per person per night at Simalaha and Nanzhila
+USD $50GBP £0EUR €0ZAR R0AUD $0 per person per night at Simalaha and Nanzhila

 INCLUDES & EXCLUDES